vlmir/bgw3/README.md

 The files are ready to be loaded into any implementation of RDF/triple store

-The file bgw3/misc/loadBGW.sh can be used for uploading into a Virtuoso Open Source database
+The file bgw3/misc/loadBGW.sh can be used for uploading RDFs into a Virtuoso Open Source database